GoAuditsGoAudits

 Types of Audits in Retail

-Store audits are typically categorized based on the specific area of retailing.
+Retail operational audits are typically categorized based on the specific area of retailing.

-• Store compliance audits determine if in-store practices don’t meet company standards or external regulations.
+• Store compliance audits determine if in-store practices meet company standards or external regulations.
 E.g., inattention to product expiration dates.

 • Health and safety audits require auditors to check compliance with health and safety procedures to safeguard workers and customers.